hiatus/nukrypt/README.md

 nukrypt
 =======
 A ransomware PoC written in Rust. `nukrypt` will recursively traverse all directories given to it as CLI arguments and encrypt files using AES128.
-The 128-bit key is generated at runtime and dropped at the current working directory (if it does not exist).
+The 128-bit key can either be generated at runtime or read/downloaded from an existing file/URL.
 The AES IV is written to the beginning of each encrypted file.
 Encrypted files are suffixed with `.nukrypt`.

 Features